shuTwT/twikoo-astro/packages/astro-twikoo/README.en.md

 ## Introduction

-This is a modified version of [twikoo](https://github.com/twikoojs/twikoo), with the goal of adapting to Astro.
+This is a modified version of [twikoo](https://github.com/twikoojs/twikoo), adapting to Astro.

 **Note**：: This warehouse only includes the front-end of the  modified version, and the back-end remains the original version